TemplrNet/empty-tumblr/README.md

 * you want to reserve Tumblr URL for future content or
 * you are not intending to display any posts to your audience at all.

+Please note, that you are still able to share your content with other users of Tumbler after they have signed in to Tumblr, but accessing the blog with URL yourblogname.tumblr.com is not possible.

 ## Supported features

 Empty Tumblr Theme supports the following features: